svmhub/Stock-Data-Analysis/README.md

 ## Step 1: Go to the Data extraction jupyter notebook file
   1. Try to completed all the steps carefully in the file.
   2. After that, your dataset will be ready.
+Also, all the problem statement addressed there.

 Thank you & Visit Again